Oklahoma City bombing conspiracy theories: Overview

-Additional conspirators
+Speculations related to John Doe #2

 Several witnesses reported seeing a second person with McVeigh around the time of the bombing, whom investigators later called "John Doe 2".
 In 1997, the FBI arrested Michael Brescia, a member of Aryan Republican Army, who resembled an artist's rendering of John Doe 2 based on the eyewitness accounts.
 However, they later released him, reporting that their investigation had indicated he was not involved with the bombing.
 One reporter for The Washington Post reflected on the fact that a John Doe 2 has never been found: "Maybe he'll (John Doe 2) be captured and convicted someday.
 If not, he'll remain eternally at large, the one who got away, the mystery man at the center of countless conspiracy theories.
 It's possible that he never lived.
 It's likely that he'll never die."